olson-sean-k/wax/README.md

 assert!(glob.is_match("src/lib.rs"));
 ```

-Patterns form captures that can be used to extract matched sub-text (as seen in
+Patterns form captures that can be used to extract matched text (as seen in many
-many regular expression engines).
-In the above example, there are three patterns
+regular expression engines).
+In the above example, there are three patterns that
-that can be queried for matched sub-text: `**/`, `*`, and `{go,rs}`.
+can be queried for matched text: `**/`, `*`, and `{go,rs}`.

 Globs use a consistent and opinionated format and patterns are **not**
 configurable; the semantics of a particular glob are always the same.
 For